-Minimum completion time: None specified (allowing for Recognition of Prior Learning, Cross Credit and Credit Transfer) in accordance with the funding requirements.
+Minimum completion time: None specified (allowing for Recognition of Prior Learning, Cross Credit and Credit Transfer).

-Maximum completion time: Three years.
-Any extension to this period would require a written application from the Head of Department or delegate to the Department Group, in accordance with the funding requirements.
+The maximum period of time to complete the programme is three years.
+Any extension to this period would require a written application from the Head of Department or delegate to the Department Group.